 This privacy statement may be modified from time to time.
 It is intended as a statement of our current practices, and not as an offer or contract of any sort.
 If the privacy statement is amended, the amendment will be included on our web page.

 Sierra-Cedar is not responsible for the privacy practices of any organization or entity to which we may provide a link on our web page.
 If you are concerned about those entities’ privacy policies, you should read their policies as found on their web pages.

-This Privacy Shield Privacy Statement (the “Statement”) sets forth the privacy principles followed by Sierra-Cedar, Inc. and its subsidiaries (Sierra-Cedar India Pvt Ltd and Adrenaline Resources, Inc.) in connection with the transfer and protection of “personal information” received from the European Union (EU).
+This EU-U.S. Data Privacy Framework (EU-U.S. DPF) and the UK Extension to the EU-U.S. DPF Privacy Statement (the “Statement”) sets forth the privacy principles followed by Sierra-Cedar, LLC and its subsidiary Sierra-Cedar India Pvt Ltd in connection with the transfer and protection of “personal information” received from the European Union (EU).

 “Personal Information” means information that can directly or indirectly lead to the identification of a living person, such as an individual’s name, address, e-mail, telephone number, license number, medical identification number, photograph, or other identifying characteristic.
 The identification can occur by reference to one or more factors specific to the individual’s physical, physiological, mental, economic, cultural or social identity.
 Personal information does not include information that has been anonymized, encoded or otherwise stripped of its identifiers, or information that is publicly available, unless combined with other non-public personal information.